You can learn new skills for managing feelings that can lead to compulsive food behaviors.

 Susan, a CBT and DBT therapist and member of OA, shares different techniques (e.g., RAIN, STOP, TIPP, ACCEPT, IMPROVE and Alternate Rebellion) to help members mitigate compulsive food issues.

-SO is offering an 8-week class through May 2024 for anyone interested in learning DBT skills to overcome compulsive eating behaviors.
-We will cover mindfulness, interpersonal effectiveness, emotion regulation, and distress tolerance skills.
-Check the meeting list for Thursday for time and more information (7AM PT / 10AM ET / 3PM UK).
-Resources, including class recordings, will be posted here, eventually.
+SO offered an 8-week class through May 2024 for anyone interested in learning DBT skills to overcome compulsive eating behaviors.
+We covered mindfulness, interpersonal effectiveness, emotion regulation, and distress tolerance skills.
+Resources, including class recordings, have been posted here.

 Handouts: The Wise Mind